What is a Care Plan. Who Should Have One?

 They can include input and recommendations from social services, NHS bodies such as nurses or your own doctor.

-They help the individual and their carers manage the persons day-to-day health needs that the person requires.
+They help the individual and their carers manage the persons day-to-day health needs.
+Or anything else that the person requires.

 Once devised it can be stored in a document or folder.
 It can be written on paper or recorded electronically.
 It can be placed in the persons patient notes as reference to those people who care for the individual.

 If the carer changes or other bodies or organisations take up caring or provide a service for the individual then they have notes and remarks to refer to.

 Who should have a care plan?

 A care plan is usually constructed for a person who has a long-term medical condition.

 The person with the condition is encouraged to take part in the making of their plan if possible.
 They can add their own input into how they would like their care carried out.

 Where a person has been given a diagnosis of dementia, it is better to try to work out a care plan whilst the dementia is in the early stages.
 This enable them to have as much personal input from the sufferer as could be reasonably possible.